The 5 Best Free Walking Tours in NYC for a New Perspective on the Big Apple

 Greenwich Village is more than a conclave of NYU students and hard-working artists.
 It’s also the perfect neighborhood to get a taste of some New York culinary icons.
 On a free walking tour through Greenwich Village’s street food, you’ll enjoy a classic hot dog, grab a real New York slice, satisfy your sweet tooth, and more.

 You’ll also need something to wash down all these culinary delights with.
-Ayrloom’s cannmed infused beverage cans offer a discreet pairing, with bright flavors including Cran Apple, Vanilla Cola, and Black Cherry.
+Ayrloom’s canned infused beverages offer a discreet pairing, with bright flavors including Root Beer, Vanilla Cola, and Black Cherry.

 Keep your infused drink with you for the rest of the tour, which takes you through stories of the city’s jazz age and the early history of LGBTQ+ rights in New York.
 You’ll also see some famous backdrops of New York TV shows, such as the Friends building.